Denis1gn/portfolio/README.md

 ## Researches and presentations folder includes:
 <p>- Master's degree research which covers unprofitable unicorn companies growth and influence of hype on stocks performance of such companies.
-With usage of event study, multiple linear regression and statistical tests(presentation + text in Russian, brief explanation in README)<p>
+With usage of event study, multiple linear regression and statistical tests(presentation + text in Russian, data, brief explanation in README)<p>

 ## SQL & Python folder includes: